bearshares/docker-gentoo-bearsd/README.md

-# docker-gentoo-steemd
+# docker-gentoo-bearsd
-`steemd` built inside a Docker container using a Gentoo base with size optimization
+`bearsd` built inside a Docker container using a Gentoo base with size optimization

 In the `dkr` directory is a short shell script that sets some handy aliases, which you will need to run this docker container: